Thanksgiving (United States): Other sports

 College basketball holds several elimination tournaments on over Thanksgiving weekend, before the conference season.
-These include the Anaheim-based Wooden Legacy, the Orlando-based AdvoCare Invitational, and the Bahamas-based Battle 4 Atlantis, all of which are televised on ESPN2 and ESPNU in marathon format.
+These include the Vegas Showdown, the Orlando-based ESPN Events Invitational, the Maui Invitational, and the Bahamas-based Battle 4 Atlantis, all of which are televised on ESPN2 and ESPNU in marathon format, while TNT Sports carries the Players Era Festival.
 The NCAA owned-and-operated NIT Season Tip-Off has also since moved to Thanksgiving week.

 Though golf and auto racing are in their off-seasons on Thanksgiving, there are events in those sports that take place on Thanksgiving weekend.
-The Turkey Night Grand Prix is an annual automobile race that takes place at various venues in southern California on Thanksgiving night; due in part to the fact that this is after the Monster Energy NASCAR Cup Series and IndyCar Series have finished their seasons, it allows some of the top racers in the United States to participate.
-In golf, Thanksgiving weekend was the traditional time of the Skins Game from 1983 to 2008.
+The Turkey Night Grand Prix is an annual automobile race that takes place at various venues in southern California on Thanksgiving night; due in part to the fact that this is after the NASCAR Cup Series and IndyCar Series have finished their seasons, it allows some of the top racers in the United States to participate.
+In golf, Thanksgiving weekend was the traditional time of the Skins Game from 1983 to 2008, with the event being abandoned during the late 2000s recession and revived as a streaming-only event in 2025.
+During that 17-year hiatus, the concept of a special golf event on Thanksgiving weekend was revived in the form of The Match, a sports entertainment tournament held most years on or near Thanksgiving from 2018 to 2024.

 The world championship pumpkin chunking contest was held in early November in Delaware and televised each Thanksgiving on Science Channel, but the event was mired in liability disputes following injuries at the events in the 2010s; it has been held only once since 2016, a 2019 contest in Illinois that had far fewer competitors and ran a financial loss.